microsoft/DirectXMesh/ReadMe.txt

          WaveFrontReader.h - Contains a simple C++ class for reading mesh data from a WaveFront OBJ file.

+Meshconvert\
+    This DirectXMesh sample is an implementation of the "meshconvert" command-line texture utility from the DirectX SDK utilizing DirectXMesh rather than D3DX.

+    Note this tool does not support legacy .X files, but can export CMO, SDKMESH, and VBO files.

 All content and source code for this package are bound to the Microsoft Public License (Ms-PL)
 <http://www.microsoft.com/en-us/openness/licenses.aspx#MPL>.